papachristoumarios/papachristoumarios.github.io/projects.md

 Here you can have a look at my past and current projects

+### Sampling from high-dimensional truncated log-concave densities

+During my internship at Google Summer of Code 2020 at the [GeomScale](https://geomscale.github.io/) project, I developed algorithms for sampling from high-dimensional truncated log-concave densities using MCMC methods.
+I developed ODE and SDE solvers which can be used for sampling when the negative log-probability function and its gradient are provided as oracles, and the MCMC chain is constrained in a convex domain.
+You can find the software [here](https://github.com/papachristoumarios/volume_approximation), and a [related blog post here](https://papachristoumarios.github.io/2020/07/21/Sampling-from-high-dimensional-truncated-log-concave-densities-with-volesti/).

 ### Autogyro Control for the CanSat Competition

 Develop an autogyro control system for the descent of a payload as part of the CanSat Competition, organized by NASA and the American Astronautical Society as part of the [White Noise](https://whitenoise.gr) Team, winning the 4th position, out of 93 teams.

 My responsibilities included the descent control system design which controlled the payload through control fins.
 I used optimal control for the control of the system and clustering for inverting the fin model used for simulation.
 The control software can be found [here](https://github.com/white-noise-ntua/autogyro-control) and the rest of the code for the mission [here](https://github.com/white-noise-ntua).

 ### SADE